mugdha-adhav/quickstart-sample-csi-driver/README.md

 CSI driver for provisioning host-path volume.

 ## TODO:
- - [ ] Mount directory existing on the host, onto the pod in read only mode.
- - [ ] Create a directory, on the host, if it doesn't exist before mounting.
+ - [ ] Create a directory on the host and mount it.
- - [ ] Support for mounting in read-write mode.
- - [ ] Support for file mount.

 ### Mount directory existing on the host, onto the pod in read only mode.